 Is Kaspersky from Russia?

-Bitdefender vs. Kaspersky: which is better?
+Bitdefender vs. Kaspersky: Which is better?

-Bitdefender and Kaspersky both have some good points.
-They both scored well with AV-TEST when put through real-world testing.
-When looking at which software is better, one fundamental point that sticks out is pricing.
+Bitdefender is the better antivirus provider.
+When comparing software, one fundamental point that stands out is pricing.
 Bitdefender offers similar features for a much lower price.
-It’s hard to justify paying more for equal features.
+It’s challenging to justify paying more for features that are equal.